cslfiu/IoTCryptojacking/README.md

 3. Run all of the cells in jupyter notebook in order until the scenarios.
 4. Run the cell containing a scenario.

-Note: Jupyter Notebook and other python modules (e.g., tsfresh, pandas) needs to be installed before these steps.
+Note: Jupyter Notebook and other python modules (e.g., tsfresh, pandas) need to be installed before these steps.